Motormouth (comics): Post-series appearances

 Two new stories were planned before Marvel UK fell.
-Motormouth versus Removal Man was partially drawn and had her fighting a Mys-Tech assassin who made his targets never exist in the first place (boasting one of his finest jobs was the Fantastic Five).
-Motormouth Remix would have had her hopping through alternate realities looking for Killpower and running into versions of Marvel US characters, to connect Marvel UK more to their parent company.
+Motormouth versus Removal Man was partially drawn and had her fighting a Mys-Tech assassin who made his targets never exist in the first place (boasting one of his finest jobs as the Fantastic Five).
+Motormouth Remix would have had her hopping through alternate realities looking for Killpower and running into versions of Marvel US characters to connect Marvel UK more to their parent company.

 Harley has since had a cameo appearance in the Avengers Forever mini-series.

 Sometime later, she becomes a reserve agent for MI:13.
 While trying to rescue Faiza Hussain's parents, she is hospitalised.

-When Mys-Tech tried to send all of Britain to Hell, Motormouth and Killpower fought at the Battle of London Bridge.
-She was also sucked into Hell but Killpower saved her and the other heroes, leaving himself trapped in the inferno.
+When Mys-Tech tried to send all of Britain to hell, Motormouth and Killpower fought at the Battle of London Bridge.
+She was also sucked into Hell, but Killpower saved her and the other heroes, leaving himself trapped in the inferno.
 Harley was left depressed and quit MI:13, living instead on a council estate in London, where she was known for her work fighting the vampire invasion.
 She became the single mother to two children, Victoria and Albert (named after pubs), and every so often she'd be attacked by (and kill) a former Mys-Tech monster who thought she was an easy target.
 After one attack, she learned her children were psychic mutants who were removing her memories of the monsters to stop her from being sad.